Paranormal Phenomena: Unexplained and Spooky Mysteries

 This eerie “marriage” happens during the nighttime, far away from the human dwellings.

-And you know the exciting part?
+And you know the “goosebumpy” part?

 The spirits gather in an open field.
 They dance, sing, and make merry.
-And once the celebrations are over, these otherworldly people distribute sweets among themselves and anyone nearby (humans included).
+Once the celebrations are over, these otherworldly entities distribute sweets among themselves and anyone nearby (humans included).
+While offering sweets, they warn (in a nasal tone—the mention of “nasal tone” is common across the claims of the “witnesses”), “Eat this sweet right now.
+Don’t save it, else it’ll turn into shit with the first light of the day.”

-Once a farmer, who was lucky enough to be working his fields in the vicinity of one such ‘marriage function venue’ was approached by ghosts.
+Once a farmer, who was lucky enough to be working his fields in the vicinity of one such “marriage function venue” was approached by ghosts.

 The Power of Your Word: Think Before You Speak